cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

 - :doc:`Spark Programs <spark-programs>`
 - :doc:`Workers <workers>`
 - :doc:`Workflows <workflows>`

+An :doc:`Artifact <artifacts>` is a jar file that packages the Java Application class, as well as any other classes and libraries needed to create and run an Application.

 A :doc:`Namespace <namespaces>` is a logical grouping of application and data in CDAP.
 Conceptually, namespaces can be thought of as a partitioning of a CDAP instance.